Intermetallic

-An intermetallic (also called an intermetallic compound, intermetallic alloy, ordered intermetallic alloy, and a long-range-ordered alloy) is a type of metallic alloy that forms an ordered solid-state compound between two or more metallic elements.
+An intermetallic (also called intermetallic compound, intermetallic alloy, ordered intermetallic alloy, long-range-ordered alloy) is a type of metallic alloy that forms an ordered solid-state compound between two or more metallic elements.
 Intermetallics are generally hard and brittle, with good high-temperature mechanical properties.
-They can be classified as stoichiometric or nonstoichiometic intermetallic compounds.
+They can be classified as stoichiometric or nonstoichiometic.

-Although the term "intermetallic compounds", as it applies to solid phases, has been in use for many years, its introduction was regretted, for example by Hume-Rothery in 1955.
+The term "intermetallic compounds" applied to solid phases has long been in use.
+However, Hume-Rothery argued that it misleads, suggesting a fixed stoichiometry and a clear decomposition into species.